Skip to main content

 CTORClick-to-Open Rate = (Unique Clicks / Unique Opens) * 100.

 BouncedMessages that failed due to invalid addresses, domain issues, or spam reputation.
-Bounced addresses are added to the Suppression List.
-See How to improve email deliverability.
+Bounced addresses are added to the suppression list.
+See Email deliverability.

 FailedEmails that OneSignal could not deliver and dropped.
 See Why are emails marked as failed?.

 SpamRecipients who marked your email as spam.
-These are added to the Suppression List.
+These addresses are added to the suppression list.

 UnsubscribedUsers who opted out via the unsubscribe link.
 Their subscription status is updated immediately.